NicolasFloquet/vector/website/content/en/highlights/2021-11-16-CSV-enrichment.md

 '''
 ```

-For our next steps, we'll look to add encryption to this enrichment feature.
-If you any feedback, let us know on our [Discord chat][] or [Twitter][].
+For our next steps, we'll look to add encryption to this enrichment feature, but if you any feedback in the meantime, let us know on our [Discord chat][] or [Twitter][].

 [Enrichment tables]:/docs/reference/glossary/#enrichment-tables